Microsoft Teams Add Cloud Storage Integration & Synchronization

-Microsoft Teams is the newest aspect to Office 365 and is gaining traction.
+Microsoft Teams is the newest aspect of Office 365 and is gaining traction.
 We’ve been using it for a while now and we are really liking it.
 Naturally, it’s a hub for teamwork and provides built-in tools and functionality for storage and collaboration.
-Unfortunately, most of that functionality is limited to content that resides in O365.
+Unfortunately, content residing in O365 inhibits most of that functionality.
 Which is a bummer, because people have content everywhere.
-You ask, “But doesn’t Microsoft Teams provide the capability to ‘ add cloud storage ?’”
+You ask, “But isn’t the Microsoft Teams add cloud storage feature able to well, ‘add cloud storage?’”
 Yes, it does, and we’ll get to that shortly.
-Don’t forget about content that exists outside of the supported cloud platforms.
+But don’t forget about content that exists outside of the supported cloud platforms.
 What about content stored locally on-premises, in a homegrown application, or in a legacy solution?
-It’s unfortunate; there’s no way to access that content in Teams.
+It’s unfortunate; there’s no way to access that content in Microsoft Teams.

 Nope.
 Sorry.
 We wish it was that easy.

-Step 1: You will need to have a Box login as well as permissions to the content you’re looking to edit.
-Second, assuming you have login and access, you need to find the content.
-You can search content in Microsoft Teams with the native search functionality, however, that does not search the content in Box.
-To work on the content you are looking for, you need to know exactly where the content is located.
-This is time-consuming and may be frustrating depending on how many nested folders you are dealing with.
-We’ve seen many taxonomies out there, and sometimes it may just be quicker to find Waldo than it is to drill down the rabbit hole to find your content.
+- You will need to have a Box login as well as permissions to the content you’re looking to edit.
+Second, you need to find the content.
+You can search content in Microsoft Teams add cloud storage feature with the native search functionality.
+However, that does not search within Box.
+To work on the content you need, you must know exactly where the content is located.
+This is often time-consuming, and moreover frustrating.

-Step 4: This time you DO NOT click on the file.
+- This time you DO NOT click on the file.
 You click the ellipses to the right and select the option to ‘Open in Box.’
-Wait.
-Hold on.
-What?
+Wait, what?
 That’s right.
-This takes to you to…

-Step 5: You’ll be taken out of Teams and into a browser where you must log in to Box… again.
+- Then you’ll exit out of Teams and enter into a browser where you must log in to Box… again.
 This truly defeats the purpose of going to Teams to work with content in Box.
 Now that you are in native Box…

 Huh?
 What does that mean?